ramtob/text-overflow-bookmarklet/README.md

 4. Right-click on the bookmark to edit it
 5. Paste the clipboard into the address/location field
 6. In the name/description field insert "Check Text Overflow"
+7. Confirm

+# Use
+1 Click on the bookmarklet link/button
+2 A prompt will ask you for the length of the string to insert 3 Confirm
+4 Look and see!